kavia-common/samsung-tv-streaming-hub-40614-40623/tv_frontend/DEV_SERVER.md

   - These commands use the stable launcher (bin/start-dev.js) which first checks if port 3000 is already in use and exits 0 if so, assuming the dev server is already healthy.
   - If the port is free, it starts Vite on 0.0.0.0:3000 with strictPort.
   - The launcher treats external terminations (SIGINT/SIGTERM/SIGKILL -> code 137/143) and all signal exits as neutral exits (0) once readiness is detected (listener observed), or when a post-exit port check confirms a healthy listener.
 Additionally, if SIGINT/SIGTERM is received after readiness, the launcher exits 0 proactively to avoid CI misreports.
 This prevents false build failures like the reported case where Vite started fine, logs showed readiness, then an external kill -9 led to code 137.
+  - Important: Always invoke the dev server via `npm run dev`/`dev:ci`/`start` and NOT `vite` directly in CI.
+The neutral-exit logic only runs through the launcher.

 Reuse existing dev server on port 3000:
 - If `npm run dev` outputs `Error: Port 3000 is already in use`, it means another healthy instance is already running and serving at http://localhost:3000.